DLR-RM/RAFCON/doc/plugins.rst

 execution engine.
 The RMPM package name is ``rafcon_execution_hooks_plugin``.
 At the moment, the plugin only enables this hooks for the state-machine root state.

-''' Additionally planned features '''

-The hooks also will be introduced for library states which are integrated state machines.
-For this case, it is planned that the plugin will be able to enable or disable the hooks for sub-states which are library states.(TO DISCUSS)

 Plugin Template
 """""""""""""""